| 1.

 seller's mortgage agreement.

-My advice: You
+My advice: Unfortunately, you

-you will need some.
 You may qualify for an FHA loan

 with only 3.5 % down.
 There are also a few low-income